Wood types & materials

 Ideal for:

-Nature-inspired sculptures, rustic artwork, massive wall sculptures
+Nature-inspired sculptures, rustic artworks, massive wall sculptures

-Cherry tree (Prunus avium)
+Cherry (Prunus avium)

 Characteristics: